Imara Jones

-Imara Jones is the creator of TransLash Media, a cross-platform journalism, personal storytelling and narrative project.
+Imara Jones is an American political journalist and transgender activist who is the creator of TransLash Media, a cross-platform journalism, personal storytelling and narrative project.
 She was also the host of The Last Sip, a weekly, half-hour news show which targeted Millennials of color, especially women and the LGBTQ community.
 She is transgender.

-In 2019 she chaired the first-ever United Nations High Level Meeting on Gender Diversity with over 600 participants.
+In 2019, she chaired the first-ever United Nations High Level Meeting on Gender Diversity with over 600 participants.